Jeremiznoo/creds-aliases/README.md

 # CTF Aliases

-This project provides a simple way to manage and access environment variables related to CTF (Capture The Flag) challenges using aliases and functions.
+This project provides a simple way to manage and access environment variables on your linux system for your CTF (Capture The Flag) challenges using aliases and functions.

 ## Features